teacheredu-euniwell/oer-diversity-inclusion/README.md

 ### 1.2 Bronfenbrenner's Ecological Systems Theory

 Uri Bronfenbrenner's Ecological Systems Theory posits that human development is influenced by the interactions between an individual and their environmental systems.
-(Bronfenbrenner 1977)[^1] These systems are nested within each other with each layer representing a different level of influence.
+(Bronfenbrenner, 1977)[^1] These systems are nested within each other with each layer representing a different level of influence.

 Video: Bronfenbrenner's Ecological Systems
 ---